Adrian10988/SimpleMapper/README.md

 # Road Map
-- 1.0.1 - More unit test coverage
+- 1.1.1 - More unit test coverage
-- 1.1.0 - `[MapFrom]` attribute will allow mapping properties with different names
 - 1.2.0 - Use of dependency injection within the project